-The AIIAS central campus is located in Lalaan 1, Silang, Cavite, Philippines, about 45 km south of Manila.
+The AIIAS central campus is located in Lalaan I, Silang, Cavite, Philippines, about 45 km south of Manila.
 AIIAS Distance Learning Centers (DLCs) are located strategically around the world (for more information on DLCs, see p.
-50).
+51).

 Almost all of the programs of the Seminary may be taken at the main campus on a year-round basis.
 A Master of Ministry (MMin) as well as the Doctor of Ministry (DMin) degree programs are also offered in short intensive yearly sessions, by extension at DLCs and on the main campus respectively.
+The Doctor of Missiology (DMiss) program is only offered in short intensive yearly sessions on the main campus.

-Each of the Graduate School programs except MS in Administration and MA in Teaching (offered at DLCs) may be taken at the main campus on a year-round basis.
+Each of the Graduate School programs except MS in Administration (offered at DLCs) may be taken at the main campus on a year-round basis.
 Several Graduate School degree programs are also offered in short intensive yearly sessions, both on the main campus and at DLCs.